newvoll/ssmbak/README.md

 A crude cli works, and [the library](https://ssmbak.readthedocs.io/en/latest/ssmbak.restore.html#module-ssmbak.restore.actions) is well-tested.

-Each code block is followed by another block of its output.
+Each code block is followed by another block of its output in this README.

 # Quickstart
 ```